api3dao/chains/README.md

 Returns an array of chains in the format that [Viem](https://viem.sh/docs/clients/chains.html) expects.
 Each Chain object can be used to [create a Viem public client](https://viem.sh/docs/clients/chains.html#usage).

+Additional `rpcUrls` values can (optionally) be added through the use of environment variables.
+These environment variables take the form of `API3_CHAINS_HTTP_RPC_URL_${toUpperSnakeCase(chain.alias)}`.
+If a matching environment variable is detected for a given chain, then it is added as a new `environment` property and you still have access to the existing `rpcUrls`.

 ```ts
 import { viemConfig } from '@api3/chains';
 console.log(viemConfig.chains());